 Crazy Quilt Friendship Center serves families in need, always with dignity and compassion.
 Established in 1975, Crazy Quilt is the only resource available for low-income families in the Newcomb area, an Appalachian community near Jellico, Tenn.

-The Food Pantry & Emergency Assistance program provides food boxes and help with utilities and rent.
+The Food Pantry program provides food boxes for families in need.
 The Food Pantry operates Wednesdays and Thursdays, and recipients are eligible every three months, as resources are available.

 The Greatest Need

 As with all Catholic Charities programs, the Crazy Quilt Friendship Center relies on private contributions to help meet the needs of its clients.
-Additional needs include thrift store and children’s party donations.
+Additional needs include children’s party donations.

 2967 Hwy.
 297

 Newcomb, TN 37819